Skip to Main Content

 Options for cashing out a life insurance policy

-• Option 3: Borrow money from your life insurance.
-If you’ve had your life insurance policy for several years, the insurance company will often allow you to borrow from your policy’s cash value.
+If you’ve had your life insurance policy for several years, the insurance company may allow you to borrow from your policy’s cash value.
 In most cases, you won’t have to pay taxes on the money you borrow, but the insurance company will deduct interest payments from your cash value balance.
 On the plus side, the interest charge can be at a lower rate than you’d pay on a credit card or bank loan, and the loan does not count toward your credit score.
 If you pay back the loan and interest in full before you die, your loved ones will get the entire death benefit.
 But if you die before the loan is fully repaid, the balance you owe, plus interest, will be subtracted from the death benefit.

 Is cashing out your life insurance policy right for you?